zakaziko99/agnosterzak-ohmyzsh-theme/README.md

 ### Battery Life

-The info will display in case of the laptop is not charging
+The info will display in case of the laptop is not charging.
+If you're using Linux, install `acpi` package (i.e. `sudo apt install acpi`).

 ![Preview](images/agnosterzak-02.png)